 • The Emotionally Destructive Marriage: How to Find Your Voice and Reclaim Your Hope – written by Leslie Vernick, published by Waterbrook Press.
 This book is for any woman caught in an emotionally destructive marriage.
 In it, Leslie offers a personalized path forward.
 Based on decades of counseling experience, her intensely practical, biblical advice will show you how to establish boundaries and break free from emotional abuse.
 Learn to: – identify damaging behaviors – gain the skills to respond wisely – promote healthy change – stay safe – understand when, why, and even how to leave (if that’s necessary) – recognize that God sees and hates what is happening to you.
 This book comes HIGHLY recommended by many counselors.

 • THE MARRIAGE MENDER…A Couple’s Guide for Staying Together -by Drs.
 Thomas Whiteman and Thomas Bartlett with Randy Petersen, published by NavPress.
-If you’re looking for a fresh start, this book will give you solution-based tools to begin rebuilding your marriage.
+This book will give you solution-based tools to begin rebuilding your marriage.
 It has illustrations and exercises that will teach you how to look to the future of your relationship instead of focusing on the past with its problems.
 You’ll learn how to build emotional safety, communicate more effectively with your spouse, resolve conflict creatively, fight fairly, and much more.

-“We pray that you will recognize the symptoms and dangers of becoming a walk-out woman and that you will realize that it is not a path to happiness.
-Opening your heart to your marriage again is indeed a risk, but we believe it’s a risk worth taking.
+“We pray that you will recognize the symptoms and dangers of becoming a walk-out woman.
+Plus we pray that you will realize that it is not a path to happiness.
+Opening your heart to your marriage again is indeed a risk.
+But we believe it’s a risk worth taking.
 We want to help you understand your husband better and show some ways you can encourage him to listen to your hurts and anger.
-We want to help you understand more about yourself as well —why you may have started “keeping score” and how you have built a wall around your heart.
+We want to help you understand more about yourself as well —why you may have started ‘keeping score’ and how you have built a wall around your heart.

 As they say, “We were angry and confused.
 We were also left wondering where the ‘church’ was in our seemingly hopeless situation.
 Because we’d both experienced marriage and divorce in our pasts before we became committed Christians, we were determined to figure out a way to deal with our problems and avoid yet another failed marriage.”
 That started their search for resources and a healthy support system to help them.
-Since that time, they have reconciled, rebuilt their marital relationship.
+Since that time, they have reconciled, and have rebuilt their marital relationship.
 They share their path with you.

-Comments3 Responses to ““Save My Marriage” Links and Recommended Resources”
+5 responses to ““Save My Marriage” Links and Recommended Resources”